locitran/tandem-dimple/README.md

 ## ConSurf Tool

-In case user provides customed structure or no records found in ConSurf database, we need to use ConSurf tool.
+In case user provides custom structure or no records found in ConSurf database, we need to use ConSurf tool.
 And to run ConSurf tool we need genetic (sequence) database, e.g. UniRef90 (default).

 ### 1. ConSurf Tool dependencies